hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 ### Fixing Skybox
 Look for an empty object labelled "sky_camera."
 Around this empty should be lots of little pieces of meshes.
 Select the `sky_camera` object first, then box select (B) the surrounding objects.
 However, if you see the enitre map mesh is highlighted, then you need to enter `Edit Mode` on the world mesh labelled "worldspawn".
 Select the mesh surrounding the empty with the box select tool then separate it (P, Separate selection).
 Enter `Object Mode`, select the `sky_camera`, box select the surrounding mesh, then go to the `Object tab > Transform VMF 3D Sky`.
 If the entire map moves with the `sky_camera` object, that means you did not separate all of the mesh around the empty, or you accidentally had it selected while transforming the 3D sky.

+### Injecting Data
+`_resources.blend` contains two major node groups named `Resources-ShaderN Container` and `Resources-GeoN Container`.
+These two node groups contain every node group used by the materials, models, and maps.
+These node groups can have more node groups added under them.
+That way, any new node group will be available in any .blend file you open.
+This makes for extremely easy editing across .blend files, minimizing the amount that would alternatively be needed.

+### Opening asset .blend files
+In the ported map files, you can open the .blend file of any linked prop or material.
+You can find this under the `Linked Properties` panel of any mesh or material tab.
+Clicking the operator will open the .blend file, and shift + clicking will reload the .blend file to apply the change.
+Make sure you save the file first!

 ## Installation Instructions
 To install an archive of the Source Engine Blender Collection, you must first allocate a folder for a game collection.
 Then, download `_resources.blend` and `blender_assets.cats.txt`. `_resources.blend` is required regardless of what you decide to download.
 It serves as a resource pack for the models and materials to reuse data from. `blender_assets.cats.txt` is required for Blender's asset library functionality, allowing you to add the allocated folder as an asset library.